PalladioSimulator/Palladio-Analyzer-Slingshot-Extension-Initialisation/README.md

 ```
 * Deactivate all configurable behaviours, except for `SnapshotTriggeringBehavior`.
 * The parameter `"sensitivity"` has no effect, because the respective extension is already deactivated.
-* Do not drop any thing, when triggering snapshots with `SnapshotTriggeringBehavior`
+* Do not drop anything, when triggering snapshots with `SnapshotTriggeringBehavior`

 ### Adding your own configurable behaviour extension